I'm a member

 The following 5 criteria were defined as features of CCSVI.
-In order to make the diagnosis of CCSVI, at least 2 of the 5 criteria need to be present:
+To make the diagnosis of CCSVI, at least 2 of the 5 criteria need to be present:

-POLICYThe identification and subsequent treatment of chronic cerebrospinal venous insufficiency (CCSVI) in patients with multiple sclerosis is considered investigational.
+POLICYThe identification and subsequent treatment of chronic cerebrospinal venous insufficiency (CCSVI) in patients with multiple sclerosis is considered not medically necessary.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.